The Adventures of Sir Prancelot

-The Adventures of Sir Prancelot is a British children's animated television programme written and produced by John Ryan for the John Ryan Studios company.
+The Adventures of Sir Prancelot is a British children's animated television programme written and produced by John Ryan.
 It followed the adventures of Sir Prancelot, an eccentric inventor-knight who heads for the Crusades in the Holy Land.
 It was first transmitted on BBC 1 on Thursday, 13 January 1972.

 Plot

-To escape both his bank manager and his overbearing wife Lady Histeria, Prancelot decides to join the crusades.
-He is dismayed when he learns that Histeria intends to accompany him and eventually the entire household – including the children Sim and Sue, the miserly majordomo Girth, a cockney minstrel (who is also the show's narrator) and several serfs – set sail for adventure.
-They repeatedly fall foul of the dastardly Count Otto "The Blot" but always escape by some contrivance of Sir Prancelot himself.
-After many unlikely adventures they arrive in the Holy Land to discover they are 50 years too late.
-After a final showdown with Count Otto they return to England in a rocket ship also invented by Sir Prancelot.
+Sir Prancelot decides to join the Crusades to escape both his bank manager and his overbearing wife Lady Histeria.
+He is dismayed when he learns that Histeria intends to accompany him and eventually the entire household — including their children, Sim and Sue; the miserly majordomo Girth, a cockney minstrel (who is also the show's narrator) and several serfs — set sail for adventure.

+The Crusading group repeatedly fall foul of the dastardly Count Otto "The Blot", but always escape by some contrivance of Sir Prancelot himself.
+After many unlikely adventures, they arrive in the Holy Land only to discover that the Crusades are over — they are 50 years too late!
+After a final showdown with Count Otto, they return to England in a rocket ship also invented by Sir Prancelot.

-Background
+Production

 The Sir Prancelot animation came from the same stable as Captain Pugwash and was in a similar style.

-Narration

-All voices were performed by Peter Hawkins.
-The story featured the narration of The Minstrel character, whose Cockney accent was rather reminiscent of Michael Caine.
+All the characters were voiced by Peter Hawkins, who was billed on the credits of both shows as 'All the Voices'.
 The music was composed by Alan Parker.
+Episode 5 was never made due to being John Ryan’s unlucky number.
+The first nineteen episodes were released on VHS in the United Kingdom, while episodes 20-30 were released in the United States by Family Home Entertainment.
+The series was also adapted into vinyl form.